 Birth of the youngest of the famous Pakistani Mohammad brothers.
 Sadiq Mohammad was a wristy left-hand opener with a full complement of strokes all round the wicket.
 He was generally a dasher, but one of Sadiq's finest innings owed more to restraint - a six-hour 97 on a dodgy Headingley wicket in 1978.
 He also made 69 and 37 on his debut, against New Zealand in Karachi in 1969-70, when, for the only time in a Test, he opened with his brother Hanif.
 Along with Zaheer Abbas, the stocky Sadiq also gave great service to Gloucestershire.

 Stuart Matsikenyeri, born today, made his debut as an opener against Pakistan in Bulawayo in November 2002.
 He played one match in the 2003 World Cup, and played in the NatWest Series in England later that year, scoring a vital 44 at Trent Bridge in a four-wicket win.
 He got his first one-day half-century in 2004 against England in Bulawayo, in a game Zimbabwe lost.
-The year 2007 was especially productive for Matsikenyeri - he made three half-centuries and averaged 32.11 from 10 matches.
-He is also a useful offspinner, and played club cricket in Australia.
+The year 2007 was especially productive for Matsikenyeri - he made three half-centuries and averaged 32.11 from ten matches.

 In the 11 Tests he got to play, many as an injury replacement for Matthew Hayden or Justin Langer, Phil Jaques, born today, averaged 47 and scored three hundreds, the best being 150 against Sri Lanka in Hobart in 2007.
 Persistent back trouble cut short his Test career, though he remained a domestic giant.
 In 2012, Jaques announced his retirement from Australian first-class cricket to continue his career with Yorkshire, whom he helped win promotion to Division One for the second time.